lueschem/lueschem.github.io/_posts/2016-12-27-The-Bright-Future-of-Containers-for-Embedded-Software.md

 ![self contained workflow](/assets/images/blog/self-contained-cycle.png){:class="img-responsive"}

-This is very easy to handle but it comes with a great drawback: As a software developer you tend to upgrade your development host to the latest and greatest release of your favorite Linux distribution.
+This is straightforward but it comes with a great drawback: As a software developer you tend to upgrade your development host to the latest and greatest release of your favorite Linux distribution.
 Unfortunately the customers that are using your embedded systems might be more conservative about upgrading their systems.
 Furthermore your favourite Linux distribution might not be the best choice for embedded devices.

-To put it short: The "self contained" workflow is very easy to handle but it can not be directly applied to embedded software development.
+To put it short: The "self contained" workflow is convincingly simple but it can not be directly applied to embedded software development.

 This is where Linux containers come to the rescue: